drwpow/html-aria/README.md

 ### isInteractive()

-Return `true` if a given HTML tag may be interacted with or not.
+Return `true` if a given HTML tag _MAY_ be interacted with or not.
+It does NOT check if an element is interactive in the moment (e.g. it won’t account for `display: none` or more advanced scenarios).

 ```ts
 isInteractive({ tagName: "button" }); // true